apache/fluo-muchos/docs/azure-ubuntu-1804.md

 Tips for running Muchos for Azure under Ubuntu 18.04
 ----------------------------------------------------

-Muchos sets up a Centos cluster by default, but it does not have to run in Centos.
+For Azure, Muchos sets up an AlmaLinux 9 based cluster by default, but Muchos itself can be run on other flavors of Linux.
 If you wish to run Muchos under Ubuntu 18.04 and have it set up an Azure cluster, then the following steps can get you on your way.

 ```bash
 # Install Azure CLI.
 See the Azure documentation.